Bilstein 5100 vs fox 2.0 Shock Absorber

-Recently there is been a face off between the giant brands of shocks absorbent and this content is to decode the winner.
+Recently there has been a face-off between the big brands of shock absorbent, and this content is to decode the winner.
 Well, both the Bilstein 5100 and Fox 2.0 are masterpieces in their perspectives.
-But for an extended comparison, we may put the Fox 2.0 a step higher than the Bilstein 5100 model.
+But for a comprehensive comparison, we may put the Fox 2.0 a step higher than the Bilstein 5100 model.

 Piston Size 46 mm

 Piston Size 48 mm

 Having around 200 PSI number of Nitrogen gas this shock provides firm ride over the trails.